 By paying close attention to the asphalt pavement condition, you can increase its lifespan and cut repair costs.
 The following are the things you should do to prolong your asphalt service life:

-- Adopt routine seal coating, probably every two to three years, to protect your pavement from holes, cracks, weather elements, and much more.
+- Adopt routine seal coating, probably every two to three years.
+This helps protect your pavement from holes, cracks, weather elements, and much more.

 - Carry out thorough inspections on a regular basis to spot and fix tiny cracks in the asphalt, preventing extensive damage and expensive repairs